Splitting formulas for the local real Gromov-Witten invariants: Background and notation

-Since the fundamental class of a manifold uniquely extends to a thin compactification, the first condition defines the fundamental class of the moduli space for generic parameter.
-For non-generic parameter, the virtual fundamental class is obtained as the limit of nearby classes, which is well defined by condition (ii).
+Roughly speaking, the thin compactifications method of \cite{ip-thin} applies to a moduli problem whenever (i) for generic perturbation the moduli space is a thinly compactified manifold, i.e. is an oriented manifold away from (homologically) codimension 2 strata and (ii) the moduli space over a generic 1-parameter family of perturbations is a thinly compactified cobordism, i.e. is an oriented cobordism away from (homologically) codimension 2 strata.
+Since the fundamental class (in rational Cech homology) of a manifold uniquely extends to any thin compactification, the first condition defines the fundamental class of the moduli space for generic parameter.
+For non-generic parameter, the virtual fundamental class is obtained as the limit (in rational Cech homology) of nearby classes, which is well defined by condition (ii).
 For more details, see \cite[Theorem~4.2]{ip-thin}.

 The ideal situation in which the thin compactification method applies is when all the strata of the moduli space are cut transversally, and the boundary strata have (virtual) codimension at least 2, cf. \cite[Lemmas~2.2 and 5.3]{ip-thin}.
 More generally, it suffices to cover the boundary by images of codimension 2 manifolds, as in \cite[Lemma~2.2]{ip-short}.